-111. The perspective suggests behavior is a function of the person and /inter the situation interacting with each other. actionist) (IIIICI actionisty 112.
-When hiring individuals, companies are interested in two types of fit: and (pers on/job, person/organization) 113.
-Maggie loves routine, repetitive tasks and is very risk averse.
+(d) Medium/Comprehension 104. (a) TIAA-CREF considers diversity a key investment criterion because they believe a. a diverse board will be less beholden to management. b. diversity makes for stronger teams. c. a diverse workforce is more representative of the U.S. customer base. d. diversity is more important than productivity.
+Easy/Comprehension FII I IN THE BLANK 109.
+Matching candidates to jobs is a key way of ensuring performance and turnover in the workplace. (high, low) Experts suggest that answers to questions in applicant-matching software is difficult because the candidate can not predict the desired profile. (faking D The perspective suggests behavior is a function of the person and the situation interacting with each other. (intera ctionist) 112.
+When hiring individuals, companies are interested in two types of fit: and (perso n/job, person/organization) 113. (job) Maggie loves routine, repetitive tasks and is very risk averse.
 She loves working as a cashier.
-This is an example of person/ fit. (job) ac a cacinon.
-This is all example of percent 114.
-Mark is interviewing with a Wall Street firm.
+This is an example of person/ fit.
+114. Mark is interviewing with a Wall Street firm.
 He notes that employees dress in business suits on a daily basis and address each other by Ms. and Mr. He decides that the firm's culture is too conservative for him.
-Mark is concerned about person/ fit. (orga nization) 115.
-Important affect the decisions people make, how they perceive their environment and their behavior. (value 116. are stable life goals that people have, reflecting what is most important to them.
-(Valu Broad mindedness, obedience, forgiveness and imagination are examples of values. (instr rumental) 118.
-End states that people desire in life such as a prosperous life are examples of values. (term inal) 119.
-(Rok e suggests that values are arranged in hierarchical order.
-120. is defined as relatively stable feelings, thoughts, and behavioral patterns a person has.
-(Pers onality) 121.
-A person who is very curious, original, creative and very adaptable to change is high in (oper nness) 122. is the one personality trait that uniformly predicts how high a person's performance will be across a variety of jobs.
-(Cons scientiousness) 400 Decole with high 123.
-People with high are often effective sales representatives.
+Mark is concerned about person/ fit. (organ ization) 115. that are important to people affect the decisions they make, how they perceive their environment, and their actual behavior.
+(Value s) 116. are stable life goals that people have, reflecting what is most important to them.
+(Value s) 117.
+Broad mindedness, obedience, forgiveness and imagination are examples of values. (instru mental)